intel/libipt/doc/howto_libipt.md

 information can be specified.
 This context will be passed to the decode callback function.

-Before the decoder can be used, it needs to be synchronized onto the PT stream.
-To iterate over synchronization points in the PT stream in forward or backward direction, the query decoders offer the following two synchronization functions
+Before the decoder can be used, it needs to be synchronized onto the Intel PT packet stream.
+To iterate over synchronization points in the Intel PT packet stream in forward or backward direction, the query decoders offer the following two synchronization functions respectively:
-respectively:

     pt_qry_sync_forward()